Aging Research (93.866)

 Active

-Types of Assistance
+Type(s) of Assistance Offered

 Applicant Eligibility

 Grants: Universities, colleges, medical, dental and nursing schools, schools of public health, laboratories, hospitals, State and local health departments, other public or private institutions (both for-profit and nonprofit), and individuals.
 National Research Service Award: Individual NRSAs may be made for postdoctoral training to applicants who hold a professional or scientific degree (M.D., Ph.D., D.D.S., D.O., D.V.M., Sc.D., D.Eng., or equivalent domestic or foreign degree) or for predoctoral training to applicants registered for doctoral research training.
 Institutional NRSAs may be made for both predoctoral and postdoctoral research training.
 Predoctoral awardees must have a baccalaureate degree.
 Applicants must be citizens of the United States or admitted for permanent residency.
 Individual NRSA awardees must be nominated and sponsored by a public or private nonprofit institution having staff and facilities suitable to the proposed research training.
 Nonprofit domestic organizations may apply for the Institutional NRSA.
 SBIR grants can be awarded only to domestic small businesses (entities that are independently owned and operated for profit, are not dominant in the field in which research is proposed, and have no more than 500 employees).
 Primary employment (more than one-half time) of the principal investigator must be with the small business at the time of award and during the conduct of the proposed project.
 In both Phase I and Phase II, the research must be performed in the U.S. or its possessions.
-STTR grants can be awarded only to domestic small business concerns (entities that are independently owned and operated for profit, are not dominant in the field in which research is proposed and have no more that 500 employees) which "partner" with a research institution in cooperative research and development.
+STTR grants can be awarded only to domestic small business concerns (entities that are independently owned and operated for profit, are not dominant in the field in which research is proposed and have no more than 500 employees) which "partner" with a research institution in cooperative research and development.
 At least 40 percent of the project is to be performed by the small business concern and at least 30 percent by the research institution.
 In both Phase I and Phase II, the research must be performed in the U.S. and its possessions.
 To be eligible for funding, a grant application other than a fellowship must be assessed for scientific merit by a scientific review group and receive approval from a national advisory council.
+Individual funding opportunity announcements published in the NIH Guide provide more detail on eligibility.

 Beneficiary Eligibility

 Any nonprofit or for-profit organization, company, or institution engaged in biomedical research.
+Students pursuing doctoral research training.

 Credentials/Documentation